 - Efficient and high quality physics simulation systems (particles, hair, cloth, fur, massive animation)

-- Sharing of internal CPU and GPU computing/rendering resources
+- Sharing of internal CPU and GPU casino computing/rendering resources

 - Full statistics on usability and daily workflow for the entire project.
 (High demand by scientists).